7 Differences between Mainland and Free Zone Company in UAE

 A free zone with an e-commerce or digital license is ideal for online trading focused on international markets.

 Yes, but some free zones still offer tax holidays.
-Check whether your income qualifies for exemptions under new FTA rules.
+Check whether your income qualifies for exemptions under the new FTA rules.